MaximilianKr/llm-internship/DeepLearning.AI Notebooks/README.md

 ### Setup environment

+- you need `python3.10` otherwise requirements setup will fail
-- make sure you are inside this directory and use either `Conda` or `pip` setup
+- make sure you are inside this directory `DeepLearning.AI Notebooks` and use either `conda` or `pip` setup

 #### Conda
 ```